Skip to main content

 Using the Container Console

 All logs are written to the container's console (stdout) simultaneously.
-These logs can be monitored using either kubectl command:
+These logs can be monitored using a kubectl command:

 Command for viewing logs using kubectl logs